top of page

 Andel, van P., De slikslede (2014)

 Hillenga, M., De kraaite, een snelle waddenstep.
-Levend Erfgoed Groningen
+Levend Erfgoed Groningen (website)

-Hogestijn, WJ., De Tweeling in Almere Stichtsekant.
+Hogestijn, W.J., De Tweeling in Almere Stichtsekant.
 Laat-neolitische visweren in een verdwenen meer (2019)

 Weiler, E., Der letzte Reusenfischer (2018)